getpelican/pelican/README.rst

 `SITEURL`                 base URL of your website.
 `PATH`                    path to look at for input files.
 `THEME`                   theme to use to product the output. can be the
-                          complete static path to a theme folder, or choosed between the list of default themes (see below) `OUTPUT_PATH`             Where to output the generated files.
+                          complete static path to a theme folder, or chosen between the list of default themes (see below) `OUTPUT_PATH`             Where to output the generated files.
 Default to "output"